 However, the problem with a “not during my vacation” attitude like this is that it’s always going to be someone’s (or tens of thousands of someones) vacation.
 If attractions with show quality issues don’t close for refurbishments for fear of some guests during a time-limited window missing out, all guests in perpetuity are going to have a lesser experience.

 Running an attraction with broken effects is only going to compound problems, and eventually a single broken effect will turn into myriad broken effects.
 Imagine this scenario park-wide, played out to its natural consequences.
 That’s not exactly what I’d call the “Disney Difference.”
-Which is sort of the situation we’ve now encountered with DINOSAUR…

 Again, DINOSAUR is a good example here.
 If it’s your first visit and you experience DINOSAUR with 66% of the effects working, you won’t know what you’re missing.
 Riding it will, no doubt, be superior to not riding it.
 However, I’m guessing your satisfaction rating of the attraction wouldn’t be nearly as high, and you might question why so many people love the attraction, and why Disney was lazy with so much empty, dark space.
-(Or, maybe you won’t: if you only ever eat dog food, you won’t know what you’re missing in a nice steak.)
+(Or, perhaps you won’t: if you only ever eat dog food, you won’t know what you’re missing in a nice steak.)

 The thing is, if Disney would not close DINOSAUR during your vacation so you don’t miss out on it, chances are that they would extend the same “courtesy” for other guests, and it would be standard operating procedure to never close anything during anyone’s vacation.

 The end result of this would be a park full of “66% attractions” and first-timers would be left wondering why there was so much hype about Walt Disney World, in the first place.
-If you’re reading this as a lifelong fan, well…maybe you wouldn’t have become a lifelong fan if this were actually Disney’s modus operandi.
+If you’re reading this as a lifelong fan, consider the possibility that you wouldn’t have become a lifelong fan if this were actually Disney’s modus operandi.
 (In fact, I’d argue that Walt Disney World is trending in this direction, dragging its feet on several necessary refurbishments, with the inaction being predicated upon short term guest satisfaction or cost-savings.)

 This might sound like we’re applying ‘heavy’ Rawlsian theory to the lighthearted topic of theme parks, but philosophy isn’t worth a damn if it can’t be applied to theme parks. 😉